molayab/molayab.github.io/_posts/2020-10-05-using-mermaid-diagrams-in-your-git-repository-documentation.md

 ```
 ![Image Alt](/images/photo.jpg)
 ```
-GitHub will resolve the URL in order to get the RAW content, this is a very useful feature in GitHub.
-It allows adding graphical resources to your repositories, very useful for documentation.
+GitHub will resolve the URL in order to get the RAW content, this is a very useful feature in GitHub!.

 You can define a pre-hook script in order to "compile" the mermaid code into images before sending the changes to the remote.
 You can check a very simple approach in [this](https://github.com/molayab/dart-media-library-server/blob/master/docs/regenerate-diagrams.sh) project, it uses a bash script to regenerate the diagrams.